industrial-edge/Performance-Analytics/docs/Installation.md

 Deploy the configuration.

-### Configure S7 Connector
+### Configure PLC Connectors

-Open your Management App and launch the S7 Connector configurator.
+Open your Management App and launch the OPC UA Connector configurator.

 Add a new data source for PLC1 with the OPC UA connector: